Generative Specification

 Community Convergence

-The structural argument developed in §10 of the white paper: when a practitioner community contributes to a shared GS methodology under quality gates, the specification floor across all governed domains rises monotonically and cannot retreat while quality gates hold.
-That argument applies to this repository.
+When a practitioner community contributes to a shared GS methodology under quality gates, the specification floor across all governed domains rises monotonically and cannot retreat while quality gates hold (§10 of the white paper).
 The quality gate library improves with every accepted contribution.
 ForgeCraft inherits the improvement.
 Projects governed by ForgeCraft inherit it in turn.

 Citation